 Rather than wage a war of territorial expansion with the Byzantines as Muawiya did, Abd al-Malik cleverly consolidated his religious and temporal power within his growing empire.
 Yet he still saw himself as a defender of Christianity, not Islam.
 In 688AD, at the beginning of his reign, Abd al-Malik had coins specifically minted that read In the name of God, the apostle of God is chosen/praised.
 Who is this apostle?

-The answer comes when you look at Abd al-Malik’s masterpiece, the Dome of the Rock Mosque on the Temple Mount in Jerusalem, third most holy site in modern Islam.
+The answer comes when you look at Abd al-Malik’s masterpiece, the Dome of the Rock mosque on the Temple Mount in Jerusalem, third most holy site in modern Islam.
 In it we read, on the inner façade of the octagon, a grand theological statement about the status and role of Jesus that is unique to Arian/Monarchian/Syrian Christian theology.
 The inscription is so important to this discussion that I have here reproduced it in full.
-Remember this as you read: At that time in history the word Muhammad simply meant praised, Islam simply meant submission and Allah, meant the god, a term that came from the Aramaic Christian word for god, Elah:
+Remember this as you read: At that time the word Muhammad simply meant praised, Islam simply meant submission and Allah, meaning the god, and came from the Aramaic Christian word for god, Elah:

 In the name of God, the Merciful the Compassionate.
 There is no god but God.
 He is One.
 He has no associate.
 Unto Him belongeth sovereignity and unto Him belongeth praise.
 He quickeneth and He giveth death; and He has Power over all things.
 Muḥammad is the servant of God and His Messenger.
 Lo!
 God and His angels shower blessings on the Prophet.
 O ye who believe!
 Ask blessings on him and salute him with a worthy salutation.
 The blessing of God be on him and peace be on him, and may God have mercy.
 O People of the Book!
 Do not exaggerate in your religion nor utter aught concerning God save the truth.
 The Messiah, Jesus son of Mary, the Messenger of God, and His Word which He conveyed unto Mary, and a spirit from Him.
 So believe in God and His messengers, and say not ‘Three’ – Cease! (it is) better for you! – God is only One God.
 Far be it removed from His transcendent majesty that He should have a son.
 His is all that is in the heavens and all that is in the earth.
 And God is sufficient as Defender.
 The Messiah will never scorn to be a servant unto God, nor will the favoured angels.
 Whoso scorneth His service and is proud, all such will He assemble unto Him.
 Oh God, bless Your Messenger and Your servant Jesus son of Mary.
 Peace be on him the day he was born, and the day he dies, and the day he shall be raised alive!
 Such was Jesus, son of Mary, (this is) a statement of the truth concerning which they doubt.
 It befitteth not (the Majesty of) God that He should take unto Himself a son.
 Glory be to Him!
 When He decreeth a thing, He saith unto it only: Be! and it is.
 Lo!
 God is my Lord and your Lord.
 So serve Him.
 That is the right path.
 God (Himself) is witness that there is no God save Him.
 And the angels and the men of learning (too are witness).
 Maintaining His creation in justice, there is no God save Him, the Almighty, the Wise.
 Lo! religion with God (is) Islam.
 Those who (formerly) received the Book differed only after knowledge came unto them, through transgression among themselves.
 Whoso disbelieveth the revelations of God (will find that) Lo!
 God is swift at reckoning!

-Note also that there is no reference to the Qur’an in the entire Dome of The Rock inscription, but many references to the Bible, therein called the book.
+Note also that there is no reference to the Qur’an in the entire inscription, but many references to the Bible, called the book.
 This strongly suggests that the word Islam means submission to Biblical scripture, not the Qur’an.
-This is because there was no definitive Qur’an as such at that time.
+This is because there was no Qur’an as such at that time.

 Abd al-Malik’s three heirs kept the systems put in place by their father until 743AD.
 His son Sulayman led a protracted and near-victorious siege of Constantinople in 716-717AD.
 Its failure delayed the advancement of the Arab Empire into South-East Europe by 700 years.
 Another son, Yazid II ordered the destruction of all iconography from churches within the Arab Empire.
 Umayyad rule continued to expand in other regions, especially in Spain and France.
 However, a series of defeats in Morocco, India, France, and Uzbekistan weakened Umayyad authority.